Rapper Nipsey Hussle Dies After Being Shot Outside Of His Clothing Store

 Hussle was born Ermias Davidson Asghedom in South Los Angeles’ Crenshaw neighborhood.
 He released several mixtapes, starting in 2005, but just one full-length studio album, 2018’s Victory Lap.
 The record earned him a Best Rap Album nomination at the 61st Grammy Awards.

-The entertainer also tried his hand at acting, appearing in the film Caged Animal and in a 2015 episode of The CW series Crazy Ex-Girlfriend.
+The entertainer also tried his hand at acting, appearing in the film, Caged Animal, and in a 2015 episode of The CW series, Crazy Ex-Girlfriend.

 ABC7 reported that Hussle opened up the Marathon Clothing store in June of 2017 at a star-studded event that was attended by notable rappers and NBA players Russell Westbrook and DeMarcus Cousins.